artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/sftp-host.md

 Platform connects to your SFTP site using an encrypted key.
 There are a few steps to set this up correctly:

 1. You must have a public/private key pair installed on your SFTP server.
 You can generate these keys on your server or generate them somewhere else and install them on your server.
 See [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key)for an example of how to generate keys.
-2. You must encrypt the private key with tags' public GPG key so that you can provide your private key to tags during the SFTP host creation process.
-See [Encrypting Values](https://developer.adobelaunch.com/api/guides/encrypting_values/) in the Reactor API documentation for instructions and tags' public GPG keys.
-Unless you know you need a different one, use the Production Environment's GPG key.
+2. The private key is used to encrypt the public GPG key.
+You will need to provide your private key during the SFTP host creation process.
+See the [Encrypt values](https://developer.adobelaunch.com/api/guides/encrypting_values/) section in the Reactor API documentation for instructions on encrypting public GPG keys.
+Use the Production Environment's GPG key unless you know you need a specific one.
 Finally, you can encrypt your private key from any machine, so you do not need to install GPG on your server to complete this step.
-3. You might need to approve the tags' IP addresses with your company firewall to allow Platform to reach your SFTP server and connect to it.
+3. You might need to approve the IP addresses used with your company firewall to allow Platform to reach your SFTP server and connect to it.
 Those IP Addresses are:
    * `184.72.239.68`
    * `23.20.85.113`
    * `54.226.193.184`